mikhailgoudz/Ember-IMDb-App/README.md

 Author : Mikhail Goudz

 An application utilizing the OMDBApi.
-The application opens with an index page of 4 pre-selected movies.
+The application opens up with an index page of 4 pre-selected movies.
 The user can then click on the poster image which will route them to a detail page which will show additional info of that movie.
 The user can also search for a movie or movies of their choice with which will update the table of movie(s).

 ## Time Spent